ikodvanj/rxivistr/README.md

 Rxivist is developed and maintained by the Blekhman Lab at the University of Minnesota.
 It indexes articles from bioRxiv, a free preprint server by Cold Spring Harbor Laboratory.
-This package is a client for rxivist API and can be used to access:
+This package is a client for Rxivist API and can be used to access:

-  - Metadata on articles published on biorxiv, indexed in rxivist
+  - Metadata on articles published on biorxiv, indexed in the Rxivist
   - Information about authors of the aforementioned articles
   - Usage statistics (e.g. number of downloads for specific paper)

-For more information about the Rxivist project, please visit Rxivist webiste (<https://rxivist.org/>) or read the following articles:
+Rxivist project is independent of biorxiv.
+For more information about Rxivist, please visit Rxivist website (<https://rxivist.org/>) or read the following articles:

   - Tracking the popularity and outcomes of all bioRxiv preprints. eLife. doi: 10.7554/eLife.45133.